SelfMagician/Magic/index.md

 -   Entry Warning: Self Soul can be attached with Non-Selfs and Dead Selfs which causes manipulation, avoid manipulation.

 ## Written and Owned by
-B and V also called as Bhargav Kandimalla and Anusha Pettugari.
+B also called as Bhargav Kandimalla.

 E and N also called as Enlil and Ninlil, Vishnu Murty and Lakshmi Devi.